xdeama/personal-site-hugo/hugo/content/en/_index.md

 [DenktMit]({{< ref "/denktmit" >}}) is a versatile expert network of experienced IT specialists.
 Companions - more than just consultants.

-We share knowledge, experiences, and help each other with project placement.
+We share knowledge and experience and support each other in solving problems and brokering projects.
-[Together](https://denktmit.de/team/), we invest in entrepreneurial infrastructures – from employed software developers for support in large projects to shared DevOps cloud infrastructure and tax consulting.
+[Together](https://denktmit.de/team/), we invest in our corporate infrastructure – from employed software developers to support large projects to shared DevOps cloud infrastructure and tax consulting.

 {{< embed-svg-link-hidden-on-desktop path="static/svg/denktmit-logo.svg" url="https://denktmit.de">}}